 Being (or becoming) a Living Master (which is an ongoing process of development), means that we follow three basic guidelines or commitments for living:

-- God is our first priority—meaning that we make our relationship to Spirit a priority above all other relationships and that we practice some form of effective prayer and meditation in order to commune with God.
+God is our first priority—meaning that we make our relationship with Spirit a priority above all other relationships and that we practice some form of effective prayer and meditation in order to commune with God.

 In ancient times it was taught that the path to Spiritual Mastery was for only a few select individuals.
 This limit in numbers was once imposed because of our own lack of faith and self-worth.
 But the door is open now for everyone to walk forward and claim, practice, and live the life of a Master.
 In these ancient times, there were schools that would accept only the most committed individuals who would swear their lives to becoming more of God on earth—a master.
 Some of these schools exist to this day.